M3DV/Kickstart/README.md

 ## TODO

 * How to use remote server
-* How to set up a brand new machine, from installing Linux to installing Pytorch （[`Here is a rough instruction in Chinese`](./简陋版装机指导.docx)) ([`Here is the packages list required to set up a system for maching learning research`](./packages-for-a-ML-system-with-links))
+* How to set up a brand new machine, from installing Linux to installing Pytorch （[`Here is a rough instruction in Chinese`](./简陋版装机指导.docx)) ([`Here is the packages list required to set up a system for machine learning research`](./packages-for-a-ML-system-with-links))
 * Advanced coding courses
 * Papers reading and writing